 The Contractor Dale Dressel, from Northern Aquatic Services, completed the Lake Owen Association-sponsored yellow iris treatment on September 4, 2019.
 He treated a total of 18 sites.
 Dale also collected 8 pounds of yellow iris seed pods.
 Yellow Iris Herbicide Treatment 2019

 The 2020 Aquatic Invasive Species Survey demonstrates that yellow iris was effectively controlled in 2019.
 June 2020 AIS survey results

-While no herbicide treatment was conducted in 2020, we are considering follow-up treatment of remaining sites in 2021.
-If you believe you have yellow iris on your property and have not been contacted by an LOA representative previously, please contact our Lake Manager, Cheryl Clemens (firstname.lastname@example.org or 715-268-9992).
+If you believe you have yellow iris on your property and have not been contacted by an LOA representative previously, please contact our Lake Manager, Cheryl Clemens (email@example.com or 715-268-9992).
 Crews will be out in June to identify yellow iris for potential control in 2021.
 Yellow iris monitoring and control is a part of our Wisconsin Department of Natural Resources Lake Protection Grant project.

 Description of the plant:

 Leaves & stems : Broad, sword-shaped leaves grow upright, tall, and stiff.
 They are green with a slight blue-grey tint and are very difficult to distinguish from other ornamental or native iris species.
 Flowers are produced on a stem that can grow 3-4 feet tall amongst leaves that are usually as tall or taller.